h2oai/wave-ml/h2o_wave_ml_app/LongDescription.md

 ## App Description:
-Demo workflow, code snippets and resources for using H2O Wave ML.
+Demo workflow, code snippets and resources for H2O Wave ML.

 ## Products Used in the App:
 **H2O Wave ML:** H2O Wave ML is a companion package for H2O Wave that makes it quick and easy to integrate AI/ML models into applications.
 It provides a simple, high-level API for training, scoring, deploying and explaining machine learning models for building predictive and decision-support applications entirely in Python.